USS Dale (DD-353): 1944-45, Marianas, Philippines and Japan

 From 6 June to 30 July Dale served in the Marianas, bombarding Saipan and Guam, screening carriers during the Battle of the Philippine Sea, and supporting underwater demolition teams.
 Overhauled at Bremerton Navy Yard from August to October, Dale returned to Pearl Harbor, and then sailed to Ulithi to join TF 38.
 She screened this group during Philippines invasion between 25 November and 8 December; and while the group refueled TF 38 in the South China Sea during raids on the Chinese coast, Formosa, Luzon, and Okinawa.
 She remained with the group during carrier strikes on Tokyo and Kobe.

 Dale cruised with the logistics group on five voyages between Ulithi and the Okinawa area between 13 March 1945 and 11 June when she sailed for Leyte to join a carrier division's screen.
 Dale returned to Leyte to escort a convoy to Ulithi and patrolled there until 29 July and then escorted a convoy to Okinawa.

 End of War and fate

 Anchored at Guam when the war ended, Dale escorted two ships in a convoy to a rendezvous 19 August off Japan, then sailed homeward, arriving at San Diego 7 September.
 Four days later, she was underway for the east coast.
 Arriving at New York 25 September, Dale was decommissioned 16 October 1945 and was sold 20 December 1946.

 Dale received 14 battle stars for World War II service.
-The last crew member who served from Pearl Harbor through decommissioning, George Nixon, died 22 February 2017.
-He was discharged with the rank of watertender first class.